MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 As long as overage is not important, AI Builder models will continue to run and consume credits.
 We allow some level of overage consumption as a grace period to avoid blocking business processes.

 ### Important Overage
-When monthly consumption is higher than the available credits **by a large margin**, running models in flows and apps is blocked.
+When monthly consumption becomes higher than the available credits **by a large margin**, running models in flows and apps is blocked.
 - AI Builder actions will fail with 'EntitlementNotAvailable' 'QuotaExceeded' error codes.
 In flow editor, remediation panel displays "All AI Builder credits in this environment have been consumed"

-To get details on your environment allocation, check [Make credits available for an environment ](/#Make-credits-available-for-an-environment) section in this document.
+To get details on your environment allocation, check [Make credits available for an environment ](/#Make-credits-available-for-an-environment-:-allocated-and-unallocated-credits) section in this document.
 To get details on your environment consumption, check [Monitor usage](/#monitor-usage) section in this document.

 If your environment has no more capacity, you need to provide capacity to your environment.
 To do this, reallocate existing capacity (from the tenant or environment level).
 Alternatively, you can purchase more capacity and make it available to your environment.